 From Casa Escondida, you’ll enjoy easy access to Bandelier National Monument and other historical sites, like Tent Rocks National Park, the Santuario de Chimayó, the Taos Pueblo, and so much more.
 We’re centrally located to all the best attractions in northern New Mexico and offer the perfect respite at the end of your busy day.

 Enjoy the extraordinary Land of Enchantment with us this summer.
 Book your room at our New Mexico Bed and Breakfast today!

 A Day at Bandelier National Monument

 Bandelier National Monument encompasses more than 30,000 acres of stunning canyons and desert mesas.
-As you walk through these sacred grounds, you’ll see evidence of human existence that dates back more than 11,000 years, which includes Petroglyphs, dwellings carved into the soft rock cliffs, and the standing masonry walls of former communities.
+As you walk through these sacred grounds, you’ll see evidence of human existence that dates back more than 11,000 years, including Petroglyphs, dwellings carved into the soft rock cliffs, and the standing masonry walls of former communities.

 The land of Bandelier National Monument was once home to the Ancestral Pueblo People, who lived in the area from approximately 1150 CE to 1550.
 Eventually, those that called this land home moved onto new pueblos in the Rio Grande Valley.
-Today, the people of Cochiti Pueblo are considered to be the most direct descendants.
+Today, the people of Cochiti Pueblo are considered the most direct descendants.

-Where to Stay in Northern New Mexico
+The Best Place to Stay in New Mexico

 Casa Escondida Bed and Breakfast is a welcome retreat located in the town of Chimayo and between the towns of Taos and Sante Fe.
 We offer you six secluded acres of New Mexico’s natural paradise, with views of the Sangre de Cristo and Jemez Mountains and incomparable rustic charm.